 On July 12, 2015, employees of Avid Life Media, owners of Ashley Madison Ashley Madison turned on their office computers and were greeted by the familiar chords of the AC/DC song ‘Thunderstruck’, and a message from a hacker group calling itself ‘The Impact Team’:

-‘We are the Impact Team.
-We have taken all systems in your entire office and production domains, all customer information databases, source code repositories, financial records, e-mails…’
+We are the Impact Team.
+We have taken all systems in your entire office and production domains, all customer information databases, source code repositories, financial records, e-mails…

 It went on to say that if Ashley Madison and partner website Established Men were not shut down immediately, the hackers would release to the public all customer records, including profiles, sexual preferences and fantasises, chat records, pictures and credit card data (including real names and addresses), as well as employee documents and e-mails, causing irreparable harm not only to Avid Life Media, but to the millions of customers (mostly men) who, under assurances of discretion and anonymity, had used the site.